Gigo Gabashvili

 Giorgi "Gigo" Ivanes dze Gabashvili (გიორგი [გიგო] ივანეს ძე გაბაშვილი) (November 9, 1862 – October 28, 1936) was a Georgian painter and educator.
 One of the earliest Georgian representatives of the Realist School of Georgian painting, his work is known for covering a wide range of subjects, landscapes and scenes of everyday life through orientalist lens.
 Although not widely known in the West, Gabashvili's paintings are highly valued - the artist's late 19th century painting The Bazaar in Samarkand, originally commissioned by Charles Richard Crane, sold for $1.36 million dollars at Christie's in 2006.

 Biography

 Born in Tbilisi, Georgia (then part of the Russian Empire), Gabashvili was educated at the Imperial Academy of Arts (1886–1888) and the Munich Academy of Fine Arts (1894–1897).
 Returning to his homeland, he made a debut as the first artist to have been honored with a solo exhibition in Tbilisi.
 From 1900 to 1920, he taught at the art school operated by the Caucasus Society for Promotion of Fine Arts.
-Gabashvili was one of the founding professors of the Tbilisi State Academy of Arts (1922) and was granted the title of the People's Artist of the Georgian SSR (1929).
+Gabashvili was one of the founding professors of the Tbilisi State Academy of Arts (1922) and was granted the title People's Illustrator of the Georgian SSR (1929).
 He taught among others Apollon Kutateladze and Elene Akhvlediani.
 Gabashvili remained a staunch realist and made known his opposition to left-wing art.
 He died in Tsikhisdziri, Kobuleti Municipality, Georgia, in 1936.